lunarc/lunarc_docs/docs/batch_system.md

 into your job script.

-The maximum walltime for any job on Alarik is 168h, which is the same as 7 days.
+The maximum walltime for any job on Aurora is 168h, which is the same as 7 days.
 On Erik the maximum walltime for any job is 48h.

 ### Job naming